almostengr/almostengrwebsite/docs/about.md

 author: Kenny Robinson
 ---

-Below are the services offered.
 To see some of the mentioned services being performed, check out our
 <a href="https://www.youtube.com/channel/UC4HCouBLtXD1j1U_17aBqig?sub_confirmation=1"
     target="_blank">YouTube Channel</a>.
 You can jump to the [Handyman Services](#handyman-services)
 or the [Technology Services](#technology-services).